PValenti96/CS-499-Computer-Science-Capstone/README.md

 # CS-499-Computer-Science-Capstone

-- Milestone Two accoompanies Enhancement One
+- Milestone Two accompanies Enhancement One as a word doc
-- Milestone Three accompanies Enhancement Two
+- Milestone Three accompanies Enhancement Two as a word doc
-- Milestone Four accompanies Enhancement Three
+- Milestone Four accompanies Enhancement Three as a word doc